Best 7-seater cars for 2020

 There are seven-seater cars across a range of car classes, not just MPVs.
 You could get a seven-seat 4x4 if you wanted, or an estate.
 The choice is no bad thing, but it does mean some seven-seaters share the negative traits of those classes.

 Adding two extra seats to a car can mean a loss of interior space.
 Is a car a true seven-seater if no adults can comfortably use the rear seats?
-You don’t have to compromise on space, and our new and used car reviews show you which models to avoid if you want all seven seats to be suitable for adults.
+You don’t have to compromise on space, and our show you which models to avoid if you want all seven seats to be suitable for adults.

 If you’re more attracted to estates than tall MPVs, then you need to consider boot space.
 Adding two more seats will eat into how much room you have in the back.